whereareiam/Configura/docs/TEMPLATING.md

 ## Templating Guide

 Templates let you declare default values directly on fields of your config classes or source them from external providers/resources.
-These defaults can be materialized into configuration files or used during merges when you update-and-read.
+These defaults are materialized into configuration files during smart writes (save/apply).

 ### When templates are used

-- During update-and-read, e.g. `Config.updateRead("app-config", new AppConfig())`, templates help seed missing values.
+- During smart writes, e.g. `Config.save("app-config", new AppConfig())`, templates help seed missing values.
-- During writes followed by reads, if your policy merges on update.
+- Reading does not apply templates; it strictly deserializes the file.

 Note: YAML is the default format when no extension is provided; JSON is also supported via `.json`.